 - PDTQ policy negotiation with the AF, e.g. adjusting the time window and/or QoS for data transfer.

 - Optionally UE policy control, i.e. generating URSP rules with the existing parameters based on energy related information from the OAM.

+- Reusing the existing AQP framework, Alternative QoS Profiles are provided to the NG-RAN along with an indicator indicating to the NG-RAN that the NG-RAN can adjust the QoS level for the UE based on NG-RAN energy related conditions or local policy.

+NOTE X: Whether to consider normative work on AQP for energy saving is dependent on the RAN WG inputs.

+NOTE X: Whether the indicator provided to the NG-RAN is per QoS profile or per UE is dependent on the RAN WG inputs.

 - The AF may subscribe to be notified for the result of energy saving decisions made by PCF along with the request for preferred or expected energy saving behaviours.

 - The PCF may notify the SMF when making policy change decisions due to network energy saving.
 The SMF, in turn, may provide the reason for the service adjustment to the CHF.